PranaliBA/PranaliBA/README.md

 👋 Hi, I’m Pranali!
 I'm a Business Analyst passionate about transforming data into actionable insights 📊.
-Currently, I'm **pursuing a Master’s in Business Analytics 🎓 at Aston University**, where I’ve been diving deep into data analysis and visualization.
+Recently, I have **completed a Master’s in Business Analytics 🎓 at Aston University**, where I’ve been diving deep into data analysis and visualization.

 I’ve worked extensively with **Power BI, SQL, Python, and Tableau** to create interactive dashboards and reports that help businesses make informed decisions.
 My goal is to always make data clear, meaningful, and actionable for all users.